emmagreenbaum/Team7/README.md

 This is the [link](https://datamine.cmegroup.com/#/query-product/details/query_instrument_record) to the data source - we have only extracted the data for one month and analyzed the level1 trades and general attributes.

 ## Metadata
-Attach a link to the data dictionary and explain the importance of it
+This is the link to the data dictionary: [data dictionary](https://datamine.cmegroup.com/#/query-product/details/query_order_record)

 # Methods
 We first created a Dimensional Model that includes fact & dimension tables, this model will help us understand the relationship between the different columns.
 After performing transformation on the data, we updated the model with the new column we created which is date_yyy.